 Now a vibrant destination where anything can happen!

-During the sites temporary activation, the ground floor spaces have been transformed into a creative mix of businesses including artistic and innovative retail spaces, a mindfulness and meditation studio, and an eclectic bookshop and lending library.
-With a public scooter track on the platform, a new cafe opening soon, and a variety of events week to week, The Station is becoming known as a welcoming inner-city destination where there's always something happening.
+During the sites temporary activation, the ground floor spaces have been transformed into a creative mix of businesses including artistic and innovative retail spaces, a pilates studio, and an eclectic bookshop and lending library.
+With a public scooter track and kids corner on the platform, a cafe, and a variety of events week to week, The Station is becoming known as a welcoming inner-city destination where there's always something happening.

 Surrounded by leafy trees, native plants and flowers, the Central Coast's Mt Penang Parklands offer expansive lawns ideal for corporate and community events including major outdoor festivals.